marinade-finance/liquid-staking-program/README.md

 # Deployments
 Branch `mainnet` contains the version deployed on mainnet, keep it up to date with every deployment.

+Even though the audited and deployed commit hashes might differ, it is critical that the program source is identical.

 ## 2026-06-26 (TODO) (v2.1.0): fix delinquent stakes and introduce deposit fees

 commit: [`0f031c4`](https://github.com/marinade-finance/liquid-staking-program/pull/84)